phaylali/omniversify-bot/README.md

 ## Overview

-Tapris is a Discord bot, made in TypeScript and Deno (using [harmony](https://github.com/harmonyland/harmony) as a library).
+Omniversify is a Discord bot, made in TypeScript and Deno (using [harmony](https://github.com/harmonyland/harmony) as a library).

-Project is named after Tapris Sugarbell Chisaki from Gabriel DropOut manga.
+Project is named after Omniversify Sugarbell Chisaki from Gabriel DropOut manga.

 ## Invite

-You can invite the bot by [this link](https://tapris.tapni.su/invite).
+You can invite the bot by [this link](https://Omniversify.tapni.su/invite).

 This bot uses slash commands.